Most forms of TIFF and GeoTIFF files are supported by GDAL for reading, and somewhat less varieties can be written.

 PREDICTOR=[1/2/3]: Set the predictor for LZW or DEFLATE compression.
 The default is 1 (no predictor), 2 is horizontal differencing and 3 is floating point prediction.

-SPARSE_OK=TRUE/FALSE (From GDAL 1.6.0): Should newly created files be allowed to be sparse?
+SPARSE_OK=TRUE/FALSE (From GDAL 1.6.0): Should newly created files (through Create() interface) be allowed to be sparse?
 Sparse files have 0 tile/strip offsets for blocks never written and save space; however, most non-GDAL packages cannot read such files.
+Starting with GDAL 2.2, SPARSE_OK=TRUE is also supported through the CreateCopy() interface.
+Starting with GDAL 2.2, even an attempt to write a block whose all pixels are 0 or the nodata value will cause it not to be written at all (unless there is a corresponding block already allocated in the file).
 The default is FALSE.

 JPEG_QUALITY=[1-100]: Set the JPEG quality when using JPEG compression.
 A value of 100 is best quality (least compression), and 1 is worst quality (best compression).
 The default is 75.